 The other legal requirement after the public filing of the Certificate of Formation is the adoption of a private Operating Agreement for the LLC.
 Some states, such as Delaware, require every LLC have an operating agreement In Delaware.
-It can be “written, oral or implied.”
-Requiring your clients have written Operating Agreements is a best practice to reduce the likelihood of conflicts in the future.
+It can be “written, oral or implied”.
+Requiring your clients have written Operating Agreements is a best practice.
+This reduces the likelihood of conflicts in the future.
 Usually LLC Operating Agreements provide for “prenuptial” provisions to reduce the risk of a dispute when there is a break-up.
 Note that Delaware has a provision that allows for an oral Operating Agreement as an exception to the Statute of Frauds (where normally writings are required for certain real estate transactions).

 Delaware provides for maximum freedom of contract that allows members from the outset to establish an Operating Agreement that can even reduce or waive fiduciary duties.
 There are very few statutory requirements in Delaware that are un-waivable by agreement.
 Delaware courts will generally enforce an LLC Operating Agreement as written, even if unequitable to its members.
 This is called the “contractarian” approach.
 Delaware courts will treat the members to an LLC Operating Agreement like adults.
 They follow the four corners of the Operating Agreement to make the members of the LLC “sleep in the bed they make”.

 Be careful when clients or their accountants have filed their own Certificate of Formation.
-Often times they do not enter into an Operating Agreement, meaning the LLC may not even be “duly formed,” even if it has a Certificate of Formation on record.
-This is why a Certificate of Good Standing is not the only document a bank requests when deciding whether an LLC was duly formed.
+Often times they do not enter into an Operating Agreement.
+This may mean the LLC may not even be “duly formed,” even if it has a Certificate of Formation on record.
+A Certificate of Good Standing is not the only document a bank requests when deciding whether an LLC was duly formed, so you will need to draft an Operating Agreement eventually.
 Also often the Operating Agreement by self-filers or the generic form provided by formation agents may not be appropriate for the client’s particular business or deal.

 With all of this discussion of Delaware, you may be wondering why a national webinar is focusing this much on a tiny state in the Mid-Atlantic.
-The reason is because although 90+% of the LLCs formed in a home state, in larger deals, banks and sophisticated investors often insist that the LLCs be established in Delaware, where LLC law is highly developed and therefore allows for more predictability.
+The reason is because although 90+% of LLCs are formed in a business’s home state, in larger deals, banks and sophisticated investors often insist that the LLCs be established in Delaware.
+Delaware LLC law is highly developed and therefore allows for more predictability.

 Although you are located in one state, you can form an LLC from any state no matter where you operate.
-If you form an LLC in the state where you are doing business, it is referred to as a “domestic” LLC.
+An LLC formed in the state where you are doing business is a “domestic” LLC.
 If you form an LLC in a state other than the state where you operate, it will be referred to as a “foreign” LLC in every other state in which the LLC is qualified to do business.

 Therefore the first decision to make is where to form your LLC.
 The state of formation will control the internal affairs of the LLC.
 Lenders or managers of LLCs favor some states, such as Delaware, because their courts provide predictable results.
 The courts honor the LLC agreement as written.
 You may also want to check the “name availability” in both the domestic state and each foreign state where you will register your LLC.
 If the name of the LLC is not available in a foreign state, then the LLC will need to file under a “forced DBA,” for example, “ABC Capital of Delaware, LLC.”

-The process of forming an LLC starts by filing a certificate of formation with the Secretary of State, but that is not the end of the “formation process”.
+The process of forming an LLC starts by filing a certificate of formation with the Secretary of State.
+However, that is not the end of the formation process.
 Usually due formation requires that the LLC also have a signed Operating Agreement.
 The purpose of the LLC is usually set forth in the Operating Agreement.
 Most LLCs have general-purpose clauses (any purpose authorized by law), while some LLCs used in commercial real estate transactions have narrow purpose clauses limited to a particular transaction.